spotlightpa/poor-richard/content/news/2023-08-30-SPLCODEPROGRESS.md

 Senate Minority Leader Jay Costa (D., Allegheny) said that after speaking to his caucus he decided to vote against the bill because it does not fund programs that Democrats consider priorities, like the popular <a href="https://www.spotlightpa.org/newsletters/investigator/demand-set-to-swamp-pennsylvania-home-repair-program/">Whole-Home Repairs Program</a> and a stipend for student teachers.
 Earlier that day, state Senate Democrats tried to amend the bill to add funding for those programs but the amendments were tabled.

-“More work needs to be done on the other side of the aisle,” Costa said on the state Senate floor.
-The bill passed 29-18, with state Sen. Lisa Boscola (D., Lehigh) crossing party lines to vote with Republicans.
+“More work needs to be done on the other side of the aisle,” Costa said on the state Senate floor. <a href="https://www.legis.state.pa.us/cfdocs/billInfo/BillInfo.cfm?syear=2023&amp;sind=0&amp;body=H&amp;type=B&amp;bn=1300">The bill</a> passed 29-18, with state Sens.
+Lisa Boscola (D., Lehigh) and Anthony Williams (D., Philadelphia) crossing party lines to vote with Republicans.

-The more controversial bill passed by the Pennsylvania Senate on Wednesday included Republicans’ more partisan priorities, such as a reintroduction of the school voucher program that <a href="https://www.spotlightpa.org/news/2023/08/pennsylvania-budget-legislature-josh-shapiro-kim-ward-education-voucher-funding/">Shapiro already axed from the main budget</a> — and which state House Democrats have summarily rejected.
+The <a href="https://www.legis.state.pa.us/cfdocs/billInfo/BillInfo.cfm?syear=2023&amp;sind=0&amp;body=S&amp;type=B&amp;bn=757">more controversial bill</a> passed by the Pennsylvania Senate on Wednesday included Republicans’ more partisan priorities, such as a reintroduction of the school voucher program that <a href="https://www.spotlightpa.org/news/2023/08/pennsylvania-budget-legislature-josh-shapiro-kim-ward-education-voucher-funding/">Shapiro already axed from the main budget</a> — and which state House Democrats have summarily rejected.

 It also includes additional funding for the Educational Improvement Tax Credit program, a tax break that businesses can receive in exchange for funding private school scholarships.
-It passed, 29-19 in a party-line vote.
+It passed 28-19, with Williams again crossing the aisle to vote with Republicans.

 Not included in either bill was code language for five programs Democrats have championed.
 Along with home repair and student-teacher stipends, these include funding for the commonwealth’s roughly 100 poorest school districts, allocation of new federal money for school mental health services, and Pennsylvania’s first-ever state funding for public defense.